Apollo-Level2-Web-Dev/batch-3-assignment-2/README.md

 ### **Validation with Joi/Zod**

-- Use **Joi/Zod** to validate incoming data for user and order creation and updating operations.
+- Use **Joi/Zod** to validate incoming data for product and order creation and updating operations.
 - Ensure that the data adheres to the structure defined in the models.
 - Handle validation errors gracefully and provide meaningful error messages in the API responses.